Magnetic Field Line Chaos, Cantori, and Turnstiles in Toroidal Plasmas: Chaos

 A subtlety of a field line filling a volume is illustrated by a point made by \citep*{Meiss:2015}.
-Although the red area in Figure \ref{fig:Std-map} was formed by a single chaotic trajectory during a million iterations, that trajectory escaped from the red area after approximately a billion iterations.
+Although the red area in Figure \ref{fig:Stdmap} was formed by a single chaotic trajectory during a million iterations, that trajectory escaped from the red area after approximately a billion iterations.
 The implication is that the boundary of the red area was a cantorus penetrated by turnstiles that occupy only a tiny fraction of the area of the boundary. \citep*{Punjabi:2025} found that outermost confining magnetic surface of a stellarator has a similar subtlety.
-A region with a width of a few per cent of $\psi_t$ of the outermost confining surface confines magnetic field lines while they make transits through hundreds of thousands of stellarator periods, but they eventually strike the wall.
+A region with a width of a few per cent of the $\psi_t$ enclosed by the outermost confining surface confines magnetic field lines while they make transits through hundreds of thousands of stellarator periods, but they eventually strike the wall.
 There is presumably little difference in the behavior of the plasma on these lines than that on lines that have perfect confinement.

 The Brouwer fixed-point theorem of topology guarantees that field lines that close on themselves exist within any bounded chaotic field-line region.
 These lines can still be chaotic in having the first property of neighboring field lines with an exponential separation although obviously not the second property of covering the entire chaotic region.
-Although these closed lines can have neighboring lines that exponentially separate, this is not necessary because they can be the magnetic axis of a magnetic island---the line encircled by neighboring lines to form magnetic surfaces in an island.
-Figure \ref{fig:Std-map} illustrates the existence of such islands within the red region.
+Although these closed lines can have neighboring lines that exponentially separate, this is not necessary because they can be the magnetic axis of a magnetic island.
+Figure \ref{fig:Stdmap} illustrates the existence of such islands within the red region.